weaversa/cryptol-course/labs/CRC/CRCAnswers.md

 ## Parting Exercises

-It would be nice for the `CRC` function to accept arbitrary bitvectors, rather than strings of bytes.
-As an exercise, try to do this.
 This lab defined the 32-bit CRCs from [3].
 You might also consider defining the 8, 16, and 64-bit CRC's from [3] or any of the CRCs given in [1], Section "Polynomial representations of cyclic redundancy checks".

 # Bibliography